What it is, its risk factors, its health impacts, and how it can be treated

 During polysomnography, multiple sensors are used to track breathing, awakenings, oxygen levels, muscle movement, sleep stages, and other aspects of sleep.
 An in-clinic sleep study can determine if breathing is abnormal and differentiate between obstructive and central sleep apnea.
 For OSA, polysomnography may involve either one or two visits to a sleep clinic.

-At-home testing for obstructive sleep apnea is an option for certain patients who are believed to have more severe OSA.
-Taking an at-home test may be more convenient, but the results must still be interpreted by a health professional.
+An at-home sleep study for obstructive sleep apnea is an option for certain patients who are believed to have more severe OSA.
+Taking an at-home sleep apnea test may be more convenient, but the results must still be interpreted by a health professional.
 Home testing is not used for central sleep apnea.

 Treatments for Sleep Apnea